niolabs/docs/docs/nio-expressions.md

 An expression is an element of code that can be evaluated and returns a result.

-In order to dynamically define the value of a property when a signal enters a block, we can use {{ book.product }} expressions.
+When we want to dynamically define the value of a property when a signal enters a block, we use {{ book.product }} expressions.

 {{ book.product }} expressions work in a way similar to string interpolation in other dynamic languages.
 Snippets of code inside of double curly braces are evaluated.
 For example: